Period: Iron Age

 Date: 11th century B.C.

 thickness 4 15/16 in.
 (12.5 cm)

 Credit Line: The Cesnola Collection, Purchased by subscription, 1874–76

-Images of goats, birds, trees, and other plants decorate both sides of this lentoid flask.
-Of particular note is the skeletal character of the birds' wings, which provides a noteworthy antecedent to painted decorations on Cypro-Archaic vases.
-The origin of this lentoid flask has been the subject of much discussion.
-The vessel's fabric, burnishing technique, and the paint in two distinct colorsblack and redhave strong parallels in Levantine pottery of the eleventh century B.C.
+Both sides of the flask are decorated with goats, birds, and rudimentary foliage.
+The skeletal character of the birds' wings provides a noteworthy antecedent to the renderings on Cypro-Archaic vases.
+The origin of this piece has been much discussed.
+The shape, clay, burnishing, and other technical features have stronger parallels in Levantine than in Cypriot pottery.
 Indeed, it is probably one of the earliest Phoenician vases imported into Cyprus.